gojoego/finch_employee_directory/README.md

 Hi!
-Here are some instructions on how to run this app locally on your machine.
+Here are the instructions on how to run this app locally on your machine.

 prereqs
 - Git will be needed to clone the project to your machine: you can download and install it from git-scm.com